Tim Pool

 Timothy Daniel Pool (born March 9, 1986) is an American right-wing political commentator and podcast host.
 He first became known for live streaming the 2011 Occupy Wall Street protests.
 He joined Vice Media and Fusion TV in 2014, later working on YouTube and other platforms.

-Early life and education
+Early life

 Pool was born in Chicago, Illinois, and grew up in a middle class family.
 His father was a firefighter and his mother sold cars.
-His maternal grandmother is Korean.
+Pool is of mixed Korean and Irish descent.

 Pool attended a Catholic school until completing the fifth grade and left school at the age of 14.